AI Methods and Applications

 Solin is also an ELLIS Scholar and holds an Adjunct Professorship (Title of Docent) at Tampere University, serves as a member of the Young Academy Finland, and is the coordinating professor of the ‘Next-generation Data-efficient Deep Learning’ program of the Finnish Center of Artificial Intelligence (FCAI).
 His research interests are data-efficient machine learning, especially in probabilistic methods for real-time inference and sensor fusion.

-At Aalto, Dr. Solin leads a research group in machine learning.
+At Aalto, Solin leads a machine learning research group.
 He is an Editorial Board Reviewer for JMLR and an Area Chair for NeurIPS, ICML, ICLR, and AISTATS.
 He gave a tutorial on Machine Learning with Signal Processing at ICML 2020.
 He is a winner of the ISIF 2018 Jean-Pierre Le Cadre Best Paper Award, and he won the MLSP 2014 Schizophrenia Classification Challenge on Kaggle.
 He is also a co-founder of Spectacular AI, a sensor fusion and spatial AI start-up.

 Marko Turpeinen